Balmoral Handicap: four for the shortlist

 She dipped her toe into Group Two company on her next start, contesting the Celebration Mile, where she looked to have no chance on ratings, but she got within three-quarters of a length of the winner and was gaining on winner Jonquil at the finish.

-Last seen finishing third in a strong Listed fillies and mares race, she can still make her presence felt in this competitive race and she looks overpriced at 25-1 with Jamie Spencer aboard.
+Last seen finishing third in a strong Listed fillies' and mares' race, she can still make her presence felt in this competitive affair and she looks overpriced at 25-1 with Jamie Spencer aboard.

 CROWN OF OAKS